MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 These steps are detailed below.

-If you want to test out the completed extension that you will build in this tutorial, or view its finished code, either:
+If you want to test out the completed extension that you will build in this Part 1 tutorial, or view its finished code, either:
 * Clone the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo to your local drive.
 Use repo directory `/extension-getting-started-part1/`.
 * Download the source code from the repo directory [MicrosoftEdge-Extensions repo > extension-getting-started-part1](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part1/part1).